Tale of Tales (2015 film): Filming

 Principal photography commenced on 15 May 2014 and lasted four months.
 The film was shot entirely on location in various parts of Italy, including Naples (Royal Palace, Palace of Capodimonte and its gardens); Apulia's Castel del Monte (octagonal castle appears in the poster near Vincent Cassel), Gioia del Colle (in particular the throne room), Laterza, Mottola, Statte; Sicily's Donnafugata Castle (gothic castle, stone labyrinth and gardens) and Gole dell'Alcantara in Alcantara (mainly scenes of sea dragon); Abruzzo's Castello di Roccascalegna (appears in the poster with Castel del Monte); Tuscany's Moorish castle of Sammezzano, the towns of Sorano and Sovana (tuff caves); and Lazio (Bosco del Sasseto in Viterbo).
 "The movie is an epic tribute to the history of fairytales with great care to the style of their portrayal.
 The very locations reflect the director’s intention to create an artificial truth, a realistic craftsmanship.
 All locations had to be real but look as if the settings had been recreated in a studio set."

 Release

 Critical reception

-On the review aggregator website Rotten Tomatoes, the film holds a 83% approval rating based on reviews from 105 critics, with an average rating of 7 out of 10.
+On the review aggregator website Rotten Tomatoes, the film holds a 83% approval rating based on reviews from 10 critics, with an average rating of 7.1/10.
 The website's critical consensus reads, "Visually splendid and narratively satisfying, Tale of Tales packs an off-kilter wallop for mature viewers in search of something different."
 On Metacritic, the film has received a weighted average score of 72 out of 100 based on 24 critics, indicating "generally favorable reviews".